essdot/spliddit/README.md

 ##Why?

 The native `String#split` implementation does not pay attention to [surrogate pairs](http://en.wikipedia.org/wiki/UTF-16).
-The two code units in the pair get split apart and then sad things happen.
+When the code units of a surrogate pair are split apart, they are not intelligible on their own.
+Unless they are put back together in the correct order, individual code units will cause problems in code that handles strings.

 Consider: